Skip to content

 Students are aware of the benefits of trees to the local environment.
 If students do not have a clear understanding of the structure and function of the parts of trees, what trees need to thrive, and the benefits they contribute to the local environment, consider reviewing the Mini-Unit for Grade 4 before beginning this Mini-Unit.

 In this Mini-Unit students conduct a tree inventory of their local area which may include the school yard, surrounding perimeter, and the local streets.
 The inventory serves as data which is analyzed to describe the tree health of their area.
-Students learn how trees are selected for planting and the criteria considered when determining where to plan new trees.
-Students then engage in an action project to advocate for new trees, or create a care plan for the existing trees to support their continued health and growth.
+Students then engage in an action project to communicate the benefit of trees, for the community.

 Engage